psolin/pymkup/README.md

 # pymkup

-pymkup is a Python library for viewing markups lists and propery data in PDFs created by Bluebeam Revu.
+pymkup is a Python library for viewing markups lists and property data in PDFs created by Bluebeam Revu.

 ## About